 Refresh Tears contains 0.5% of Carboxymethylcellulose sodium as its active ingredient.
 It doesn’t contain any oils that could dissolve the lash glue over time.

-Visine is made up of 0.05% Tetrahydrozoline HCl as the active component.
-It works by constricting the tiny blood vessels at the surface of your eyes.
+Blink Tears is made up of 0.25% Polyethylene Glycol 400 as the active component.
+It works by maximizing the hydration of the eye.
 Again, nothing in this composition that could damage your extensions.

 3- Naphcon-A